padima1/redenMasternodeSetup/README.md

 Steps:

 0) Create a new VPS or use existing one.
 Recommended config is similar to vultr's $5/mo (25GB SSD/1xCPU/1GB RAM, Ubuntu 16.04).
 It can handle several MNs running simultaneously on the same IP address but they have to use dirfferent ports.
-Therefore you cannot easily run more than one EDEN MN on the same box.
+Therefore you cannot easily run more than one REDEN MN on the same box.
 Different coins are fine.

 1) In Windows wallet, create a new receiving address and name it mn1 for example.